iho-ohi/S-101-Test-Datasets/dev/exports/README.md

 * issue dates need to be checked.
 Contents should also be double checked with what's in the repository to check they're the same.
 * CAT.SIG has similarly been created - it is valid but self-signed.
 * This exchange set will be upgraded if content is changed (this is done manually though so best to raise an issue when commits are done)
+* The producer and address etc need to be updated
+* It would be good to add appropriate feature/portrayal catalogues when ready (and signed off by IHO).